 12:00pm Lunch on the beach

-We walk along the beach until we see the sign for The Codfather, like a beacon in the night.
+We walk along the beach until we see the sign for The Codfather.
 The Codfather was voted best fish n’ chips in Hastings in 2016 and was highly recommended by our host.
 Plus that name.
 I had to.
 There is nothing better than ocean-fresh fish n’ chips out on the seaside patio while the dogs snooze under the table.

 1:30pm Return the pups